tonai/react-per-form/doc/docs/api/useWatch.md

 ## Returns

-`useWatch` return the values as React state.
+`useWatch` returns the values as React state.

 ## Usage